fateenNisar/2factor/README.md

 ## Validation Rules

 If any of the validation fails it will throw an error.
-Wrap the code in try catch to handle the errors.
+Wrap the code in try catch to handle the errors. use handleTFError function to get errors that can be sent to clients.

 ### Phone Number

 - Must be 10 digits
-- Must start with 7, 8, or 9
+- Must start with 6, 7, 8, or 9  (Indian phone numbers only).

 ```typescript